RustBlockchainEngineer/sol-liquity/README.md

 `function getApproxHint(uint _CR, uint _numTrials, uint _inputRandomSeed)`: helper function, returns a positional hint for the sorted list.
 Used for transactions that must efficiently re-insert a Trove to the sorted list.

-`getRedemptionHints(uint _LUSDamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
+`getRedemptionHints(uint _SOLUSDamount, uint _price, uint _maxIterations)`: helper function specifically for redemptions.
 Returns two hints - the first is a positional hint for the first redeemable Trove (i.e. Trove with the lowest ICR >= MCR), the second is the final nominal ICR of the last Trove after being hit by partial redemption, or zero in case of no partial redemption (see [Hints for `redeemCollateral`](#hints-for-redeemcollateral)).
 The number of Troves to consider for redemption can be capped by passing a non-zero value as `_maxIterations`, while passing zero will leave it uncapped.

 ### Stability Pool Functions - `StabilityPool.sol`

-`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of LUSD to the Stability Pool.
-It sends `_amount` of LUSD from their address to the Pool, and tops up their LUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
-If the depositor already has a non-zero deposit, it sends their accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
+`provideToSP(uint _amount, address _frontEndTag)`: allows stablecoin holders to deposit `_amount` of SOLUSD to the Stability Pool.
+It sends `_amount` of SOLUSD from their address to the Pool, and tops up their SOLUSD deposit by `_amount` and their tagged front end’s stake by `_amount`.
+If the depositor already has a non-zero deposit, it sends their accumulated SOL and SOLID gains to their address, and pays out their front end’s SOLID gain to their front end.

-`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of LUSD from the Stability Pool, up to the value of their remaining Stability deposit.
-It decreases their LUSD balance by `_amount` and decreases their front end’s stake by `_amount`.
-It sends the depositor’s accumulated ETH and LQTY gains to their address, and pays out their front end’s LQTY gain to their front end.
+`withdrawFromSP(uint _amount)`: allows a stablecoin holder to withdraw `_amount` of SOLUSD from the Stability Pool, up to the value of their remaining Stability deposit.
+It decreases their SOLUSD balance by `_amount` and decreases their front end’s stake by `_amount`.
+It sends the depositor’s accumulated SOL and SOLID gains to their address, and pays out their front end’s SOLID gain to their front end.
 If the user makes a partial withdrawal, their deposit remainder will earn further gains.
 To prevent potential loss evasion by depositors, withdrawals from the Stability Pool are suspended when there are liquidable Troves with ICR < 110% in the system.

-`withdrawETHGainToTrove(address _hint)`: sends the user's entire accumulated ETH gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
-Sends the depositor's LQTY gain to the depositor, and sends the tagged front end's LQTY gain to the front end.
+`withdrawSOLGainToTrove(address _hint)`: sends the user's entire accumulated SOL gain to the user's active Trove, and updates their Stability deposit with its accumulated loss from debt absorptions.
+Sends the depositor's SOLID gain to the depositor, and sends the tagged front end's SOLID gain to the front end.

 `registerFrontEnd(uint _kickbackRate)`: Registers an address as a front end and sets their chosen kickback rate in range `[0,1]`.

-`getDepositorETHGain(address _depositor)`: returns the accumulated ETH gain for a given Stability Pool depositor
+`getDepositorSOLGain(address _depositor)`: returns the accumulated SOL gain for a given Stability Pool depositor

-`getDepositorLQTYGain(address _depositor)`: returns the accumulated LQTY gain for a given Stability Pool depositor
+`getDepositorSOLIDGain(address _depositor)`: returns the accumulated SOLID gain for a given Stability Pool depositor

-`getFrontEndLQTYGain(address _frontEnd)`: returns the accumulated LQTY gain for a given front end
+`getFrontEndSOLIDGain(address _frontEnd)`: returns the accumulated SOLID gain for a given front end

-`getCompoundedLUSDDeposit(address _depositor)`: returns the remaining deposit amount for a given Stability Pool depositor
+`getCompoundedSOLUSDDeposit(address _depositor)`: returns the remaining deposit amount for a given Stability Pool depositor

 `getCompoundedFrontEndStake(address _frontEnd)`: returns the remaining front end stake for a given front end

-### LQTY Staking Functions  `LQTYStaking.sol`
+### SOLID Staking Functions  `SOLIDStaking.sol`

- `stake(uint _LQTYamount)`: sends `_LQTYAmount` from the caller to the staking contract, and increases their stake.
-If the caller already has a non-zero stake, it pays out their accumulated ETH and LUSD gains from staking.
+ `stake(uint _SOLIDamount)`: sends `_SOLIDAmount` from the caller to the staking contract, and increases their stake.
+If the caller already has a non-zero stake, it pays out their accumulated SOL and SOLUSD gains from staking.

- `unstake(uint _LQTYamount)`: reduces the caller’s stake by `_LQTYamount`, up to a maximum of their entire stake.
-It pays out their accumulated ETH and LUSD gains from staking.
+ `unstake(uint _SOLIDamount)`: reduces the caller’s stake by `_SOLIDamount`, up to a maximum of their entire stake.
+It pays out their accumulated SOL and SOLUSD gains from staking.

 ### Lockup Contract Factory `LockupContractFactory.sol`

-`deployLockupContract(address _beneficiary, uint _unlockTime)`; Deploys a `LockupContract`, and sets the beneficiary’s address, and the `_unlockTime` - the instant in time at which the LQTY can be withrawn by the beneficiary.
+`deployLockupContract(address _beneficiary, uint _unlockTime)`; Deploys a `LockupContract`, and sets the beneficiary’s address, and the `_unlockTime` - the instant in time at which the SOLID can be withrawn by the beneficiary.

 ### Lockup contract - `LockupContract.sol`

-`withdrawLQTY()`: When the current time is later than the `unlockTime` and the caller is the beneficiary, it transfers their LQTY to them.
+`withdrawSOLID()`: When the current time is later than the `unlockTime` and the caller is the beneficiary, it transfers their SOLID to them.

-### LUSD token `LUSDToken.sol` and LQTY token `LQTYToken.sol`
+### SOLUSD token `SOLUSDToken.sol` and SOLID token `SOLIDToken.sol`

 Standard ERC20 and EIP2612 (`permit()` ) functionality.